bhkashani-cmd/academic-site/_pages/contact.md

 # Contact

-For academic collaboration, research communication, and editorial inquiries:
+For academic collaboration, research communication, and professional inquiries, please use the contact information and academic profiles below.

-## Email

-your-email@example.com

 ## Website